 At first this might seems like a good idea to have all your messages in one account, but as faxes start accumulating in your inbox you’ll realize how quickly it can become a nightmare.
 Once you have a new email address, you can link it to your current one for easy account-switching on your computer or cell phone.

 2. It Makes it Easy to Organize Faxes

 One of the things we love the most about Gmail is how easy is to keep your faxes organized and sorted out.
 The email system uses labels for this purpose.
 Labels are like folders in other email systems, but a message can have more than one label at a time.
 Even the Spam and Draft sections are labels and not folders, unlike what most people think.

 Labels are shown next to your messages in your inbox, and are color coded, so they can be quickly located when browsing through multiple messages.

-There are many small ways you can do it, but that’s beyond the scope of this article.
+There are many other small ways you can do it, but that’s beyond the scope of this article.

 3. Super-Fast Interface

 Has there ever been a time when Gmail ran slow?
 If so, I really can’t remember.
 One of the main features of this email service is it’s speed.
 Google has made an amazing job at keeping things fast and simple while retaining its effectiveness.